Web-European-Conference/blog/_posts/2015-09-18-08-days-to-the-conference-reactJS-Ema.markdown

 ---
 layout: post
-date: 2015-09-XX 3:00PM
+date: 2015-09-18 9:00AM
-title: "XX Days to the kick off: featured session of the day - ReactJS in a real world application by Emanuele DelBono"
+title: "8 Days to the kick off: featured session of the day - ReactJS in a real world application by Emanuele DelBono"
 description: "Featured session of the day is ReactJS in a real world application by Emanuele DelBono"
 imagePath: /assets/2015/09/ema.jpg
 comments: true